thprfssr/danetiska.com/index.md

 with neighboring Turkic tribes for several centuries, the language has borrowed many words from the Turkic languages; these are mainly military words, and words relating to the nomadic way of life.
-Danetian has also borrowed extensively from Latin and Greek.
+Danetian has also borrowed extensively from Latin, Greek, Arabic, and Persian.

 Since the inception of this project in 2016, the language has undergone a myriad of revisions and rewritings.
 This site is